-Speed Data Collection and Analysis with Telematics Technology: Assessing the Risk of Crash Involvement
+Contextual Speed Scoring: Assessing the Risk of Crash Involvement

 Excessive speed is widely accepted to be a contributory factor in many vehicle crashes.
 Several studies have demonstrated that the risk of having an accident, involving casualties, rises exponentially with increasing speed above the mean speed of other traffic.
 This has been demonstrated in both urban and rural environments1,2,3.

-By recording actual speed data from its base of more than 60,000 commercial vehicles in the UK, Quartix matches vehicle data points to 2.6 million roads in the country, resulting in a database of more than 1 million speed distributions, of statistical significance.
+By recording actual speed data from our base of more than 70,000 commercial vehicles in the UK, Quartix matches geospatial data to 2.6 million roads in the country, resulting in a database of more than 1 million speed distributions, of statistical significance.

 With this new release of the product, Quartix makes the SafeSpeed data an integral part of its driver scoring for risk assessment, with the capacity to score every movement event, and it makes the database available to its insurance and fleet customers through fast APIs in its range of web services (“QWS”).

-This paper describes the technology and software involved in the database, gives practical examples of speed distributions from the UK road network and demonstrates why using the SafeSpeed Database provides a much better indication of accident risk for insurers than measures which are based solely on statutory speed limits.
+This paper describes the technology and software involved in the database, gives practical examples of speed distributions from the UK road network and demonstrates why using a contextual speed scoring system provides a much better indication of accident risk for insurers than measures which are based solely on statutory speed limits.

 - Speed as an indicator of accident risk